bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Infrastructure-as-Code--CloudFormation.md

 ## CloudFormation Template Parameters and Pseudo Parameters

 * Template Parameters accept input via console, CLI, or API when a stack is created or updated.
-* Can be referenced fromwithin Logical Resources and influence physical resources and/or configuration.
+* Can be referenced from within Logical Resources and influence physical resources and/or configuration.
 * Can be configured with Defaults, AllowedValues, Minimum and Maximum length, AllowedPatterns, NoEcho, and Type.
-* Pseoudo Parameters are similar to Template Parameters.
+* Pseudo Parameters are similar to Template Parameters.
 They are provided by AWS based on the environment when creating the stack.

 ## CloudFormation Intrinsic Functions